gbdrt/quasi-periodic/4-quasi_synchronous_abstraction/README.md

 make
 ```

-To diplay the type signatures inferred by the Zélus compilator.
+to diplay the type signatures inferred by the Zélus compiler.